Shopify/quilt/packages/react-testing/README.md

 If this option returns a `Promise`, the result of calling `mount()` will become a promise that resolves to the custom `Root` instance.
 Otherwise, it will synchronously return the `Root` instance.
 If you specify the `Async` generic argument as `true`, you **must** pass this option.

+##### `cleanup(root: CustomRoot, options: MountOptions): void`

+This function allows you to perform additional cleanup when a wrapper is destroyed.
+It gets called with a special [`Root`](#root) instance that has one additional property: `context`, the object with the context you created in `context()` (or an empty object).
+You can use this hook to clean up any dangling promises or other operations when your test suite is being discarded.

 ##### Complete example

 We usually want to create a mocked version of the GraphQL infrastructure for our app to prevent relying on real API calls.
 We provide the [`@shopify/graphql-testing` library](../graphql-testing) to create a mock GraphQL source and Apollo client that uses it.